Exploring Quebec's French-Canadian Cuisine: Poutine, Tourtière, and Sugar Shacks

 - Modern Variations: Some cooks today experiment with fillings like turkey, chicken, or even vegetarian versions using lentils and mushrooms.

 Tourtière is traditionally served with pickles, ketchup, or fruit chutney to balance the richness of the pie.
-It’s a perfect example of Quebec’s ability to transform simple ingredients into a deeply flavorful and hearty meal.
+It's a perfect example of Quebec's ability to transform simple ingredients into a deeply flavorful and hearty meal.
+For a gourmet interpretation of this classic dish, visitors to Montreal should not miss Joe Beef, where chefs David McMillan and Frédéric Morin often feature seasonal variations of tourtière that honor traditional techniques while incorporating innovative elements.

 Sugar Shacks: Celebrating Quebec's Maple Syrup Tradition